How to Build Self-Esteem in Kids Who Struggle Academically

 - Sophia Whitehouse

 Let’s be real—school isn’t built for every brain.
-And when your kid is constantly coming home with red marks, unfinished work, or comments like “not trying hard enough,” their self-worth starts to tank faster than your patience at bedtime.
+When your kid constantly comes home with red marks, unfinished work, or comments like “not trying hard enough,” their self-worth starts to tank faster than your patience at bedtime.

 But grades don’t define your child.
-And neither do labels like “lazy” or “behind.”
+Neither do labels like “lazy” or “behind.”
 If you're wondering how to build self-esteem in kids who struggle academically, here are 7 expert-backed (and parent-approved) strategies to lift them up where it counts.

 1. Celebrate Effort, Not Outcome